kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 <h3>Video Essay</h3>
 A video essay is a brief video created by joining video footage and slides on a specific topic and narrating the connections in order to generate novel insights.
 Like a written essay, these videos should have a clearly stated thesis, strong and well-argued sections, logical transitions, and a Works Cited (at least five scholarly sources).
 The film footage in your project must come predominantly from your game.
 Groups must conduct outside research and cite a minimum of five secondary sources in addition to the primary source of the selected game.
 Each team member should narrate some portion of the video.
 In short, I want to hear every group member's voice.
-Final videos may be uploaded to Vimeo or YouTube, or T-Square.
+Final videos must be uploaded to Vimeo or YouTube.
+Links to these projects, as well as supporting material, should be submitted through T-Square.
+Pick one team member to submit your team's materials.

 <h4>Examples of Video Essays of the topic of Video Games</h4>